Skip to main content

 All MSC partners will be required to change the claims they use to the revised ones, regardless of whether they operate in the EU or not.

 The MSC evolves its claims in line with global best practice and emerging regulatory requirements.
 As well as the EU legislation, similar legislation and guidance has been or is likely to follow in other regions in the future.
-Consistent use of the claims also reduces the administrative burden on licence holders who operate in multiple jurisdictions.
+Consistent use of the claims also reduces the administrative burden on licence holders who operate in multiple jurisdictions and ensures a level playing field for all MSC partners using the claims.

 What actions are required?